Advance your music-making with scholarships.

 Ensemble Scholarships for music lessons are available to all Occidental College students regardless of major.
 Scholarships are awarded by evaluation of several factors: musicianship, technical skill, participation in the life of the Music Department (by enrollment in ensembles and classes), and financial need.
-Scholarships can help cover or defray the cost of music lessons: $500 for half-hour lessons, $1000 for one-hour lessons, and $260 for class lessons (per semester).
+Scholarships can help cover or defray the cost of music lessons.

-Returning students desiring an Ensemble Scholarship must fill out a Music Lessons Scholarship Request Form available at the Music Department office.
+Returning students desiring an Ensemble Scholarship MUST fill out a Private Lesson/Scholarship Audition Request Form also available at the Music Department office as well as the forms listed below that are applicable.
 Auditions for scholarships are normally held at the end of the spring semester during juries and for incoming students during the first week of the fall semester.
 Students already taking lessons but not receiving an Ensemble Scholarship may use the spring jury time to audition for one.
 Scholarships are normally awarded for both semesters of the academic year.

 Certain students automatically receive Ensemble Scholarships:

 - Music majors of record receive scholarship support (half-hour lessons) for four semesters.

 - Music majors of record who are preparing junior or senior recitals receive an additional half-hour scholarship during their recital year.

 Music majors of record may apply for an additional half-hour of Ensemble Scholarship support by requesting that their spring jury also be considered an audition for this additional scholarship support.
 The student must make this clear to the faculty at the time of the jury, and must bring the Music Lessons Scholarship Request Form to their jury.

 All students receiving an Ensemble Scholarship are required to do the following during each semester they receive lessons:

 - Enroll in and be an active participant in the faculty-led Music Department Ensemble that corresponds with their instrument.